CrowdStrike/foundry-tutorial-quickstart/blog.md

 After the success messages disappear, view your app by going to **Endpoint security** > **Monitor** > **Endpoint detections** again.

 In case you're wondering how versions work, minor and patch releases are updated and installed automatically.
-Released marked major must be accepted manually in the App catalog.
+Release versions marked major must be accepted manually in the App catalog.

 ## My Experience with Foundry